What Does it Take to Be a Sales Supervisor?

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

-There were about 405,200 jobs for Sales Supervisor in 2016 (in the United States).
+In the United States, there were 405,200 jobs for Sales Supervisor in 2016.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 20,000 new jobs for Sales Supervisor by 2026.
 Due to new job openings and attrition, there will be an average of 39,000 job openings in this field each year.

 The states with the most job growth for Sales Supervisor are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.